tjd1234/decaboard/python/README.md

 pixels in an image.
 Modern graphics cards can run many instance of these functions at the same time, resulting in extremely fast performance.

+See [problemset1](problemset1/README.md) for a set of beginner problems to solve.

 ## How to Use It

-Download `decaboard.py` and `user.py` to your computer, and then run `user.py`.
+Download `decaboard.py` and [example.py](example.py) to your computer, and then run [example.py](example.py).
 Depending on the values the `angleIt` function returns, different patterns of squares should appear.

-To change the patterns change the `angleIt(row, col, elapsed_seconds)` function in `user.py`. `angleIt` is called once for each of the 100 squares on the board.
+To change the patterns change the `angleIt(row, col, elapsed_seconds)` function in [example.py](example.py). `angleIt` is called once for each of the 100 squares on the board.

 `row` and `col` are the row and column of the square the function is being applied to, and `elapsed_seconds` is how long the program has been running for (in seconds).
 Rows and columns start at 0, and if `angleIt` does not return a value for a square a default angle of 0 is used (i.e. the square is not rotated).

 ## Examples